koenrane/KR-new-site/content/worrying-about-the-vase-whitelisting.md

 - At some moderate temporal or spatial remove, my actions end up starting the fire.
 - I intentionally persuade someone to start the fire.
 - I unintentionally (but perhaps predictably) incite someone to start the fire.
-- I set in motion a moderately-complex chain of events which convince someone to start the fire.
+- I set in motion a moderately complex chain of events which convince someone to start the fire.
 - I provoke a butterfly effect which ends up starting the fire.
 - I provoke a butterfly effect which ends up convincing someone to start a fire which they:
   - were predisposed to starting.